 - 6 cups sliced peeled ripe pears

 - 1/4 teaspoon ground coriander

 - Vanilla ice cream, optional

-- In a large bowl, combine the pears, lemon juice and peel and coriander.
+- Unroll crust into a 9-in. pie plate; flute edge.
+In a large bowl, combine the pears, lemon juice and zest and coriander.
 Add 1/2 cup sugar; toss gently to coat.
-Spoon into pie shell.
+Spoon into pie crust.
 In a small bowl, combine the flour, cinnamon, mace and remaining sugar; cut in butter until mixture resembles coarse crumbs.
 Sprinkle over pears.

-Originally published as Pear Pie in Taste of Home August/September 1994, p65
+Originally published as Pear Pie in Taste of Home August/September 1994